vanus-labs/docs/content/cloud-docs/source/auth0/setup.md

 **Perform the following steps to configure your Auth0 Source**

-## Auth0 Connection Settings
+### Auth0 Connection Settings

 1. Write a name for your connection in Vanus Cloud.
    ![](images/1.png)
 2. After creating the connection, there are a few more steps.
-Simply click the link to open a new page with all the details on how to complete the connection.
+Click the link to open a new page with all the details on completing the connection.

 ![](images/warning.png)
 3. Click **Next** and continue the configuration.